 ASHA provides a range of services to asylum seekers and refugees.
 Practical support includes advice, casework, emergency food and a clothing store.
 It promotes social integration through activities, including English classes, football in the park, bicycles to promote mobility, computers and internet access, and an activity club for women and children.

 ASIRT (Asylum Support and Immigration Resource Team) is a not-for-profit OISC regulated advocacy organisation which provides legal support and representation to asylum seekers and other undocumented migrants in the West Midlands.
+This includes casework, the submission of representations to the Home Office, welfare support and Tribunal representation.

 ASSIST Sheffield is a volunteer-led charity seeking to challenge asylum destitution and promote integration through accommodation, advocacy support and welfare payments, as well as volunteering, accompanying, interpreting and social activities.
+ASSIST provide three types of accommodation: emergency accommodation, temporary accommodation with host families and dedicated houses donated or loaned to us for asylum seekers.
+We also provide a small living allowance for clients.

 Asylum Justice is a charitable trust, founded in 2005, that provides free legal services to asylum seekers and refugees in Wales.
 Open drop-in sessions are held every Monday at City United Reformed Church in Windsor Place, Cardiff (CF10 3BZ) between 6 and 8.30pm.